-This heater knocks out up to 2890 BTU’s at maximum heat which is pretty small to be honest but fine when you’re in a tent.
+This heater knocks out up to 2890 BTU’s at maximum heat which is pretty small, to be honest, but it’s fine when you’re in a tent.
 The head uses a fan-shaped aluminum reflector to give maximum heat reflection and it comes with a single knob so you can adjust the heat.

 Overall, a solid choice in both the portability and affordability categories but it could be a bit better in the safety department.

 The Mr. Heater MH540T takes heating to another level, especially when you look at the other two above.
 It might be overkill for a 2 person tent but it’ll do the business in a 12 person tent.